-As explained above, the information provided on this endpoint for the registered substance in the technical dossier does not meet the information requirement.
+Therefore, as explained above, the information provided on this endpoint for the registered substance in the technical dossier does not meet the information requirement.
 Consequently there is an information gap and it is necessary to provide information for this endpoint.